Pros and Cons: Moving Exchange to the Cloud

 Flexibility: With fewer machines to manage, your IT department can have greater flexibility in determining new or improved solutions for the devices your organization actually uses.

 Loss of Control: When an organization moves into a cloud environment, a certain degree of control is lost due to the environment being hosted rather than on premise.
-For example, in a hosted environment certain file types are restricted, such as XML files.
+For example, in a hosted environment certain file types are restricted, such as XML files for security protection.
 Say your organization, a collection agency for example, receives a client report in XML format via email daily.
 Since XML files are prevented from being received in a shared environment, hosted Exchange might not necessarily be an ideal solution for this organization.

 Increased Bandwidth: Some organizations, especially highly collaborative ones, will need to double or even triple their bandwidth upon moving to hosted Exchange.
 More megabits can be costly, and unnecessary expense for organizations.